 The below is a general summary of the events and discussion at the January 2023 OKGIT meeting.
 It does not represent the official minutes, which will be distributed at a later date.

-After the approval of the May 2021 meeting’s minutes, Treasurer Andrew Ranson gave an update regarding the finances of the organization.
-During the financial report, Andrew informed the OKGIT membership of finances for May and June 2021.
-Andrew Ranson also presented an amended budget report after recognizing an error from the May treasurer’s report.
+After the approval of the November 2022 meeting’s minutes, Treasurer Andrew Ranson gave an update regarding the finances of the organization.
+During the financial report, Andrew informed the OKGIT membership of finances for November and December 2022 and for 2022 overall.

 During the Membership Committee report, Past Chair Scott Thompson presented Miles Farthing to be considered for membership which was approved by the group.
 Welcome to the OKGIT, Miles!

 After welcoming Miles, Douglas Price requested funds to start preparing for the 2023 International Recognition Day at the State Capitol.
 Following his request, Foreign Trade and Direct Investment Committee Chair Jim Collard shared that business and trade have increased since the pandemic, but that everyone should be cautious not to slide into protectionism.

 At the completion of the committee reports, Marcus Verner from the U.S. Department of Commerce (USDOC) kicked off the reports from the various government departments.
 During his report, Marcus announced the USDOC would be hosting a road show on World Bank activities in Tulsa from March 14-15.
 The show will provide the opportunity for 15-20 companies to participate.
 Marcus closed his report by inviting the team to the 40th annual World Trade Conference in collaboration with the World Trade Summit on April 5th and requested nominees for the Excellence in Exporting Award.
 For more information regarding these events or to nominate a business, contact Marcus Verner.